-What training are the staff supporting children with SEND have had or are having?
+What training have the staff supporting children with SEND had, or are having?

-Previously, staff have received training for Dyslexia, Manual Handling, Safeguarding, Diabetes, First Aid, etc. Training has also been provided regarding the new SEN code of practise.
+Previously, staff have received training for Dyslexia, Manual Handling, Safeguarding, Diabetes, First Aid, Hearing impairment, Autism, etc. Training has also been provided regarding the new SEN code of practise.

 How will your child be included in activities outside the classroom including school trips?

-– Inclusive environment for all and so as such, all children will be fully included in out-of-school activities/trips.
+- Inclusive environment for all and, as such, all children will be fully included in out-of-school activities/trips, etc.

-– Consideration will always be given to children with SEN / medical conditions to ensure that all potential issues have been assessed with apt risk assessment and that clear procedures are in place should an issue arise.
+- Consideration will always be given to children with SEND/ medical conditions to ensure that all potential issues have been assessed with appropriate risk assessment, and that clear procedures are in place should an issue arise.

 How accessible is Knutton St Mary’s Primary School?